milkcircle/milkcircle.github.io/austen.md

 than in making any actual changes...

 and in so doing,
-validates the tragic  stereotype
+validates the tragic trope
-of the absurd, head-in-cloud parasites
+of the absurd, head-in-cloud parasite
-whose locust hearts murder everything in the way,
+whose locust heart murders everything in the way,
 and never look back on the dead

 acme{gift}